 Oil for September delivery fell 85 cents, or 0.9 percent, to $88.93 a barrel on the New York Mercantile Exchange.
 Prices have climbed 4.7 percent this month and have declined 10 percent this year.
 Earlier, futures touched $88.37.

 Brent crude for September settlement decreased 62 cents, or 0.6 percent, to $105.58 a barrel on the London-based ICE Futures Europe exchange.

 Oil markets: NI OILMARKET

-Gasoline declined as Sunoco Inc. (SUN) may start a fluid catalytic cracker today at the largest East Coast refinery and as Enbridge Inc. (ENB) may reopen an oil pipeline tomorrow that serves the Chicago area.
+Gasoline declined as Sunoco Inc. (SUN:US) may start a fluid catalytic cracker today at the largest East Coast refinery and as Enbridge Inc. (ENB) may reopen an oil pipeline tomorrow that serves the Chicago area.

 Gasoline for August delivery fell 2.17 cents, or 0.7 percent, to $2.9151 a gallon on the New York Mercantile Exchange.
 Futures are up 6.9 percent this month.